minhbtrc/langchain-chatbot/README.md

 ## How to use

-- You need Google Cloud credentials to call Vertex API
+- You need Google Cloud credentials to call Vertex API or OPENAI API KEY to call OpenAI API
 - You need create mongoDB database and collection to use as Langchain memory

 ### Setup tracing with Langsmith